Pseudomoaner/Alkahest/README.md

 </table>

-And much else.
+And much more.
 So try it today!

 ## Installation